wynessgp/sqa-risk-recreation/docs/bva/domain/TradeInManager.md

 ### Test value 15
 Input: collection with two wild cards and two infantry cards

-Output: illegal argument exception
+Output: illegal argument exception (Has to have exactly 3 cards to trade in)

 ### Test value 16
 Input: collection with two infantry cards and two calvary cards

-Output: illegal argument exception
+Output: illegal argument exception (Has to have exactly 3 cards to trade in)

 ### Test value 17
 Input: collection with one artillery card and three infantry cards

-Output: illegal argument exception
+Output: illegal argument exception (Has to have exactly 3 cards to trade in)

 ### Test value 18
 Input: collection with one wild card, one infantry card, one calvary card, and one infantry card

-Output: illegal argument exception
+Output: illegal argument exception (Has to have exactly 3 cards to trade in)

 # method: calculateNumNewPieces():int

 ## BVA Step 1
-Input: the number of already traded-in sets
+Input: the number of previously traded-in sets (maximum 13 for the call to be successful since only 44 cards in total)

+Output:
-Output: the number of new army pieces the player should receive
+- the number of new army pieces the player will receive
+- Illegal State Exception

 ## BVA Step 2
-Input: Count (cases)
+Input: Count

-Output: Count (cases)
+Output: Cases

 ## BVA Step 3
-Input: 0, 1, 2, 3, 4, 5, 6, 13, 14
+Input: 0, 4, 5, 13, 14 (based on the interval for expected output characteristic)

-Output: 4, 6, 8, 10, 12, 15, 20, 55, illegal state exception
+Output: (4, 12, 15, 55, illegal state exception)
+- for input in [0, 4]: output = 4 + (2 * input)
+- for input in [5, 13]: output = 15 + (5 * (input-5))
+- for input > 13: illegal state exception (Should not have enough cards to be traded in more than 14 times)
 ## BVA Step 4
 ### Test value 1
 Input: 0